Weekly Horsemen update

 HORSEMEN STATISTICAL LEADERS

 The Horsemen continue to make their presence felt in a number of league statistical categories.
-As a team, Lexington ranks third overall in point differential (+14.00 per game), trailing only Ohio Valley and Lake Charles.
+As a team, Lexington ranks fourth overall in point differential (+11.75 per game), trailing only Ohio Valley, Lake Charles and Utah.

-Dougie Allen’s third return touchdown in the last two games kept him among the NIFL statistical leaders as well.
-Allen currently leads the league in kickoff return average (33.2 yards per return) and return touchdowns (3).
-Additionally, he is currently ranked third in all-purpose yards per game, with 137.7.
+WR Dougie Allen remains among the NIFL statistical leaders as well.
+Allen still leads the league in kickoff return average (27.0 yards per return) and return touchdowns (3).
+Additionally, he is currently ranked fourth in all-purpose yards per game, with 126.8.